Add to your Claude Code skills

 /plugin install agent-skills@addy-agent-skills

 SSH errors?
 The marketplace clones repos via SSH.
-If you don't have SSH keys set up on GitHub, either add your SSH key or switch to HTTPS for fetches only:
+If you don't have SSH keys set up on GitHub, either add your SSH key or use the full HTTPS URL to force the HTTPS cloning:

 Local / development: